carlware/students/README.md

 # Students Catalog

 This is a coding exercise in React with Typescript.
-It consists in create a basic CRUD operations for a list of students.
+It consists in create basic CRUD operations for a list of students.

 ## How to use
 ```